 |Solution (from soil water sampler/runoff) |

 |100ppm||100ppm or less||The plant is in nitrogen deficiency||Raise the quantity of nitrogen in the fertigation.
 Add more fertilizer.|

 |100ppm||120ppm-190ppm||The plant has enough nitrogen at the moment.||Check again in a few days|

 |100ppm||200ppm and above||nitrogen excess||Lower the amount of nitrogen in the fertigation.|

 A waste of fertilizer.
 Add less fertilizer

 If you use granular fertilizer, or compost before planting, or if you do not fertigate and use only irrigation pure water, you should only check the soil water sampler/runoff solution for nitrogen surplus.

 As long as there is, you’re fine, if not add some granular fertilizer.

-For more info about minerals to your soil, click these links:
+For more info about minerals for your soil, click these links: